danvk/aoc2020/README.md

 https://gist.github.com/samueltardieu/9d61cca5c6366f98e43f5719c3ae86b5
 https://gist.github.com/whiter4bbit/220d30f3278b0077a08c4f28b8047eee

+AxlLind's is particularly clean.
+I like the itertools approach, though my attempt to factor out a helper function to separate the file's lines into blank line-delimited "chunks" failed spectacularly.
+The return types for Iterators get way too complicated, and you can't copy them from error messages because they reference closures.

+The `lazy_static!` construct seems to break inference in vscode when you use it inside a function, but not when you use it at module-level.
+Weird.

 ## Day 2

 First time using regexes in Rust.
 Overall it seems... mostly reasonable?
 I got thrown off by a few things: